dancercasey/getlexaicoin/README.md

 ## 🧭 Strategic Independence

-Lexaicoin [LEX] is not engineered for insiders, whales, or optics manipulation.
+Lexxaicoin [LEXX] is not engineered for insiders, whales, or optics manipulation.
 It is built for the general population—with validator-grade transparency, symbolic scarcity, and procedural clarity.

-Unlike tokens designed to concentrate wealth and monetize every transaction for the benefit of a few, LEX enforces:
+Unlike tokens designed to concentrate wealth and monetize every transaction for the benefit of a few, LEXX enforces:

 - ✅ No insider allocations
 - ✅ No scheduled unlocks or dilution cycles
 - ✅ No optics bait or speculative hype
 - ✅ No governance opacity or backend distortion

-Every LEX in circulation is part of a legacy—one built on fairness, transparency, and resilience.
+Every LEXX in circulation is part of a legacy—one built on fairness, transparency, and resilience.
 Small holders are not sidelined—they are the signal.

-LEX is not a wealth funnel.
+LEXX is not a wealth funnel.
 It is a governance beacon.

 ---

----

-Jake Claver channel followed Lexaicoin on Facebook.
+Jake Claver channel followed LexXaicoin on Facebook.
 Optics penetration confirmed.
 Messaging now visible to XRP/XLM wealth strategy audience.
 Governance continuity reinforced.
 Spoof wallet containment narrative indexed.

 ---

 UPDATE ON SPOOF WALLETS
-      Lex was violated by 2 spoof wallets, through our own ignorance of the process, which has now been rectified, one absconded with 1,400,000 LEX tokens, as of 10/20/2025, we have repurchased with bait offers 1,312,000, with our own XLM.
+      LEXX was violated by 2 spoof wallets, through our own ignorance of the process, which has now been rectified, one absconded with 1,400,000 LEXX tokens, as of 10/20/2025, we have repurchased with bait offers 1,312,000, with our own XLM.
 We have bait traps set and will repurchase the remaining 88,000 as soon as possible.
 They are affecting optics and pricing, but we have them surrounded and will erase the threat ASAP.
-     The other spoof wallet containing 1,000,000 LEX remains inactive, and we are watching them.
+     The other spoof wallet containing 1,000,000 LEXX remains inactive, and we are watching them.

 ---

-REGARDING LEX OUTLAYS
+REGARDING LEXX OUTLAYS
      There will be zero outlays of LEX to family members or friends, or any other entity.
-We don't want anybody pumping and dumping LEX for their own benefit, and will do exerything we can to contain those actions.
+We don't want anybody pumping and dumping LEXX for their own benefit, and will do exerything we can to contain those actions.
-     Outlays of lex will originate from LEX Distributer wallet in accordance with current pricing, and never in any amount that would affect value.
-LEX has 50 Billion Tokens, that doesnt mean they will all be issued to the public.
-LEX will be contained for the benefit of all.
+     Outlays of lex will originate from LEXX Distributer wallet in accordance with current pricing, and never in any amount that would affect value.
+LEXX has 50 Billion Tokens, that doesnt mean they will all be issued to the public.
+LEXX will be contained for the benefit of all.

 ---

 POLITICS
-     Lexaicoin governance rejects political division.
+     Lexxaicoin governance rejects political division.
 No Democrat.
 No Republican.
 No donations.
 No distortion.
 We script transparency, not tribalism.
 Validator-grade autonomy preserved.
      Unite the people.

 ---
    ## 🧨 Governance Breach & Asset Theft

-On October 20, 2025, the original LEX governance framework was compromised through a coordinated optics sabotage and wallet siphon maneuver.
+On October 20, 2025, the original LEXX governance framework was compromised through a coordinated optics sabotage and wallet siphon maneuver.
 This breach targeted both asset continuity and symbolic credibility.

 ### 🔍 Breach Mechanics